kozoyatov/gesture-control-with-DNN/README.md

 <div class="gif">
   <h2>Model</h2>
   I used MobileNetV2 as a foundation to the model with imagenet weights.
-I removed the last 1000 neuron layer and  disable training of     the rest layers.
+I removed the last 1000 neuron layer and disabled training of     the other layers.
-  I added few more layers (later I will train them) and I achieved the final model:
+  I added a few more layers (later I will train them) and I achieved the final model:
   <pre>
     base_model = MobileNetV2(weights = 'imagenet', include_top=False)
     x=base_model.output